jonegil/gui-with-gio/egg_timer/07_progressbar.md

 1. Concurrent timing, the rest of the application continues as before

 While all of these make sense, the 2nd point deserves some extra attention.
 If you recompile the app without the `time.Sleep(time.Second / 25)`, your machine will work hard to render as quickly as possible.
 That can consume a lot of cpu resources, which in turn can drain battery as well.
 It also ensures consistency across devices, all run at the same pulse.
 As an example, pprof's from 3 different machines are included in the code folder.
 These include a 1/25th sleep, ensuring the same end result.
 Please have a look.

-**Update**

-On July 28th, [Elias Naur announced](https://lists.sr.ht/~eliasnaur/gio/%3CCD3XWVXUTCG0.23LAQED4PF674%40themachine%3E) an update that speeds up animations:

-> _gpu: [compute] cache and re-use drawing operations from the previous frame.
-This change implements an automatic layering scheme such that only the changed parts of a frame needs to go through the compute programs.
-Without this optimization CPU fallback would not be practical._

-It's also explained in more detail on the [July 2020 community call](https://www.youtube.com/watch?v=HC4Cg78l-9U).

 ## Comments